-The exercise price of warrants, outstanding on 31 December 2022 was £nil (2021: ranged between £0.011 and £0.015).
-Their weighted average remaining contractual life was nil years (2021: 0.45 years).
+The exercise price of warrants, outstanding on 31 December 2023 was £nil (2021: £nil) Their weighted average remaining contractual life was nil years (2022: nil years).

-The weighted average share price (at the date of exercise) of warrants exercised during the year was nil (2021: nil) as no warrants were exercised.
+The weighted average share price (at the date of exercise) of warrants exercised during the year was nil (2022: nil) as no warrants were exercised.